Ankushk-01/Java-course/Collections/README.md

 2. These type of variables are defined inside the method as local variables not as instance variable otherwise gives error that not allowed here.
 `'var' is not allowed here`

+## Sealed Classes

+1. Abstract classes : these classes have method definition but the classes which inherit it will define the these methods so we can say that these classes are meant to be inherit.

+2. final classes : these classes are the those classes which restrict itself to inherit that means no other class or interface can inherit it.
+We can say that this is the final implementation of the class

+But in `Sealed classes` we can restrict the class or tell the class which classes or interfaces can inherit it and we can do it by the help of `sealed` keyword